What is gastric (stomach) cancer?

-(ii) the fundus/ corpus, the middle or main body of the stomach and
+(ii) Fundus/ Corpus: Middle part or body of the stomach, and

-Food that is swallowed is pushed down the muscular esophagus into the stomach.
+Food that is swallowed is pushed through the esophagus into the stomach.
 The stomach mixes and breaks down the food by releasing gastric juices and digests the food so that our body can absorb it.
-Then the food moves into small intestine for further digestion.
+Then the food moves into the small intestine for further digestion.
 Gastric juices are secreted by the glands in the wall of the stomach.
 They are acidic in nature.

 Stomach continues to produce juices and proteins (enzymes), even when it is empty.
 To protect the stomach wall from the acid and the pepsin it also produces thick mucus.

-Having a risk factor does not mean that a person will definitely develop GC.
-Most of the gastric cancers are related to lifestyle factors.
+Exact risk factors for gastric cancer are not known.
+However, most of the gastric cancers are related to lifestyle factors.

-Risk factors includelow consumption of fruits and vegetables, high salt intake, consumption of salty, smoked and poorly preserved foods, cigarette smoking, tobacco chewing and radiation exposure.
+Risk factors include less consumption of fruits and vegetables, consumption of salty, smoked and poorly preserved foods, cigarette smoking, tobacco chewing, and radiation exposure.

-Eating too few fruits and vegetables can increase the risk of getting stomach cancer [4,5] 5,6,].
-The United Nations Food and agricultural organization’s (FAO) general recommendation for intake of fruits and vegetables is at least 400 grams per person per day (five serving of 80 g each day)[4,5,6]
+Less consumption of fruits and vegetables may increase the risk of getting stomach cancer.
+The United Nations Food and Agricultural Organization (FAO) recommends at least 400 grams of fruits and vegetables per person per day (five serving of 80 g each day).

-Government of India recommends eating of not more than 90g of red and processed meat a day and advices to reduce it to 70g or less (cooked weight).
-This is about the same as about 2 sausages[5,9,10]
+Government of India recommends a limit of 90g of red and processed meat a day and advises to reduce it to 70g or less (cooked weight).
+This is about the same as about 2 sausages.

-Smoking of food is a source of release ofcancer causing chemicals.
-Epidemiological studies indicate frequent intake of smoked foods with the increases rate of cancers in the gastro-intestinal tract [3,11, 12,13, 14,15]
+Smoking of food may lead to the release of cancer causing chemicals.
+Frequent intake of smoked foods has been associated with increased risk of cancers in the gastro-intestinal tract.

 II.
 Risk factors that are not modifiable